Moonzel/Godot-PerfBullets/README.md

  - `aimed_at_player`: This example shows how the Spawner can start in the direction of the player, using an offset to have the shot pointed directly at the player.
  - `basic_setup`: This example shows the most basic implementation of the Spawner, use this as a basis to start new patterns.
  - `basic_setup_with_PatternManager`: The same as the previous example but with the addition of PatternManager.
+ - `node_hierarchy`: This example shows how Spawners will work no matter who they are a child of, and can even remain stationary with a moving parent (see moveWithParent).

 ## Full Documentation